kanidm/kanidm/designs/indexing.md

 They will be structured as string, string for both - where the uuid and name column matches the correct direction, and is the primary key.
-We could use a single table, but if we change to sled we need to split this, so we pre-empt this change and duplicate the data here.
+We could use a single table, but if we change to sled we need to split this, so we preempt this change and duplicate the data here.

 # Indexing States